-Once the student has notified the PhD Program Coordinator the date of the oral exam (i.e., at least three weeks prior to the date), the Program Coordinator will confirm the student has completed all coursework and removed all incomplete grades before formally requesting that a preliminary exam warrant be issued by the Graduate School.
-The preliminary exam warrant must be obtained before the oral exam is taken.
+Three weeks prior to the date of the oral exam, students must submit the Prelim Warrant Request Form (found in the Ph.D Student Resource Center) to the PhD Program Coordinator.
+The Program Coordinator will confirm the student has completed all coursework and removed all incomplete grades before formally requesting that a preliminary exam warrant be issued by the Graduate School.

-The Graduate School must certify that the student has satisfied the doctoral minimum graduate residence credit requirement (32 credits), maintained a cumulative GPA of 3.00 or higher, and removed all incomplete and unreported grades before issuing the warrant.
-Once the oral exam is passed, the warrant with faculty signatures serves as a formal record certifying that the student has completed the exam and met all program requirements except the dissertation
+Before issuing the warrant, the Graduate School will certify that the student has satisfied the doctoral minimum graduate residence credit requirement (32 credits), maintained a cumulative GPA of 3.00 or higher, and removed all incomplete and unreported.
+Once the oral exam is passed, the warrant with faculty signatures serves as a formal record certifying that the student has completed the exam and met all program requirements except the dissertation.
+Upon passing the oral exam, the student returns the completed (signed) form to the PhD Program Coordinator for submission to the Graduate School for approval.